-Long 0% introductory APRs are tempting offers, but save you less money than no balance transfer fee.
+Long 0% introductory APRs are tempting offers but save you less money than no balance transfer fee credit cards.

 For cardholders ready to break out of credit card debt, there are several different strategies to get you there.
 One of these is to take advantage of a balance transfer offer – a credit card designed to give you more time to pay off your debt without accruing steep interest.

 With so many great balance transfer cards out there, it can be hard to decide which is best for you.
 Of course, you should consider your credit score and approval odds, as well as any other perks the card may have.
 You’ll also want to take a look at how many months you’ll get with a 0% intro APR – and determine if that’s enough time to pay down your debt.

 Balance transfer offers became few and far between through the coronavirus pandemic, but that trend has begun to reverse recently.
 What’s still tough is scoring one without a balance transfer fee.
 Here’s our favorite product currently available for applications.

 Navy Federal Credit Union Platinum Card: Best ongoing APR

 For cardholders chasing a balance transfer offer coupled with a low ongoing APR, the Platinum Card from Navy Federal Credit Union is a good choice.
 The card offers one of the best regular APRs on the market, on top of a limited-time balance transfer offer.